-In a world of absolute information, businesses have been corrupted absolutely.
 Customers are no longer individual people, each with hopes, dreams, and desires, but just numbers on an excel sheet.
-We’re now at a point in global commerce when being data-driven is more important than being customer driven.
+We’re now at a point in global commerce when being data-driven is more important than being customer-driven.
+Every business aspires to get maximum conversion rates for their business, here are the 5 ways to increase your CRO.

 I was talking to a Digital Sales consultant at a symposium recently, and he was telling me about how he managed to get a “whopping 7%” conversion rate for a company he recently worked with.